 About Sharon Yam

-I am Associate Professor of Writing, Rhetoric, and Digital Studies, Affiliate Faculty in Gender and Women's Studies, and Director of Social Theory at the University of Kentucky.
+I am Professor of Writing, Rhetoric, and Digital Studies, Affiliate Faculty in Gender and Women's Studies, and Director of Social Theory at the University of Kentucky.
 My research and interests are closely related to my positionality as a queer diasporic Hongkonger, activist, and woman of color.

 My first book, Inconvenient Strangers: Transnational Subjects and the Politics of Citizenship (The Ohio State University Press, winner of the 2021 CCCC Outstanding Book Award), examines the storytelling practices of three racialized and gendered groups in Hong Kong.
 Set against a backdrop of relentless anti-trans legislation and attacks on bodily autonomy, my second book, Doing Gender Justice: Queering Reproduction, Kin, and Care (co-authored with Natalie Fixmer-Oraiz, forthcoming with Johns Hopkins University Press), illuminates how language and care practices can be reshaped to promote reproductive and gender justice for trans and nonbinary parents.